lifeplus

 • Bright red bleeding during bowel movements.

-• Swelling or a lump near the anus (associated with external haemorrhoids).
+• Swelling or a lump near the anus (associated with external piles).

-• A sensation of fullness in the rectum, particularly with internal haemorrhoids.
+• A sensation of fullness in the rectum, particularly with internal piles.

 • Mucus discharge after bowel movements.